 Commentators mine almost every word of the story of Moshe hitting the rock in Mei Merivah to establish where he erred and why he was punished so severely.
 Thus, Moshe is accused of everything from lack of faith (Rashbam) to excessive anger (Rambam) and faulty leadership (Avvat Nefesh).
 Rashi and others further blame him for not sanctifying Hashem's name and causing the nation to doubt Hashem's capabilities.

-- Can you bring evidence to support each of the above possibilities?
-Which do you find most compelling and why?
+- Bring evidence to support each of the above possibilities.
+Which is most compelling and why?
 Which of the proposed sins would warrant the harsh punishment received by Moshe?

-- Does Moshe manifest any of the above problematic traits elsewhere?
+- Does Moshe elsewhere manifest any of the above problematic traits?
 Why was he not punished in those instances?

 See Moshe's Misstep and Mei Merivah for further discussion.